Latest Update (2nd January, 2020)

 - We have analysed that the pretrained Bert Large model size is 1.2 GB, and after fine-tuning that model on our Dataset we got our new fine-tuned model of ~4.0 GB.
 We realised that this huge model is taking too much time for loading.
 Hence we started by optimizing the model.
 For that we tried various approaches one of them was we have excluded all adam variables, which had reduced our model size from 4.0 G.B to 1.3 G.B.
 But reducing the model size didn’t make any impact on our inference time.
 It was same as previously.

 - After that we had tried Tensorflow-serving, that is to create a .pb file and serve the model through it, which is generally used at the time of production.
 But this also doesn’t make any change in our inference time.
-Then we got an another approach from the bert-issues, i.e we can use the bert-as-a-service which uses bert as a sentence encoder and hosts it as a service via ZeroMQ, allowing you to map sentences into fixed-length representations, but that also doesn’t give as the success.
+Then we got an another approach from the bert-issues, i.e we can use the bert-as-a-service which uses bert as a sentence encoder and hosts it as a service via ZeroMQ, allowing you to map sentences into fixed-length representations, but that also didn’t give us the desired success.

 - We even tried the Nvidia Real-Time Natural Language Understanding with BERT Using TensorRT https://devblogs.nvidia.com/nlu-with-tensorrt-bert/ , but to implement that we need high resources and we wanted to achieve our target through minimal resources.
 So we dropped it.